jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

       type: Pod
 ```

-An AppGroup controller updates the AppGroup CRD under status regarding pods scheduled in the cluster and topology order.
+An AppGroup controller updates the AppGroup CRD regarding the pods already scheduled in the cluster and the preferred topology order for pod allocations.
 Currently, four algorithms are supported for topological sorting: KahnSort, TarjanSort, ReverseKahn, ReverseTarjan.
-The implementation is based on the work open-sourced [here](https://github.com/otaviokr/topological-sort)
+The implementation is based on the work open-sourced [here](https://github.com/otaviokr/topological-sort).
-A priority index is given to each pod based on the sorting algorithm.
-An order equal to 1 means the pod should be allocated first in the AppGroup.
+An index is given to each pod based on the sorting algorithm.
+If the index is equal to 1 means the pod should be allocated first in the AppGroup.

 ```go
 // AppGroupController is a controller that process App groups using provided Handler interface